Tamás Heintz

-Dr. Tamás Heintz (born February 6, 1959) is a Hungarian physician and politician, member of the National Assembly (MP) for Kaposvár (Somogy County Constituency I) between 2010 and 2014.
+Dr. Tamás Heintz (born 6 February 1959) is a Hungarian physician and politician, member of the National Assembly (MP) for Kaposvár (Somogy County Constituency I) between 2010 and 2014.
 He was also a Member of Parliament from the Fidesz Somogy County Regional List between 2006 and 2010.

 He is supported by Fidesz but not member of the party itself.
-Heintz was a member of the Committee on Health since May 30, 2006.
+Heintz was a member of the Committee on Health from 30 May 2006.
 He functioned as deputy mayor of Kaposvár from 2005 to 2006.

 Heintz became a consular secretary at the Hungarian embassy in Rome after the 2014 parliamentary election.

 Personal life

 He is married and has four children.